Redwood groves, a lofty lighthouse, gray whales. It's time for some salty air.

 Patience is key in viewing whales, who don’t perform on a schedule.
 Wear layers, because weather on a given day can vary, and going out on the water can be a lot colder than hanging out on land.
 Pack sunscreen and water, and maybe a snack so you don’t run off to grab lunch right when there’s a parade of whales coming through.
 If you don’t have your own binoculars, swing by a shop like Mendocino-based Out of This World, the largest binocular and optics retailer in Central and Northern California, to give you an up-close-and-personal view of the pods breaching.

 Let the Vacation Experts at AAA Travel help plan your next road trip.
 Discover Members-only discounts on car rentals, hotels, and more.

-This article was first published in March 2009.
+This article was first published in December 2018.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.